ishiijp/dotkms/README.md

 A handy tool for KMS (Key Management System).
 There is only support for Google Cloud KMS.

-You can load option values from .kms file as evironment variables, when you encrypt or decrypt a file.
+You can load option values from .kms file as evironment variables, when you encrypt or decrypt a file.

 ## Requirements